bfirsh/otter/README.md

 Otter is far more paranoid than a browser so you don't trip up on common client-side vulnerabilities.

 All code runs inside a sandbox.
 Node's sandboxes are not perfect, though – you must still make sure you always run trusted code.
-To help with that, Otter will only allow HTTP requests to made to the local server by default.
+To help with that, Otter will only allow HTTP requests to the local server by default.
 If you wish to load data from other domains, you must explicitly allow them.

 Install
 -------